On the Doubt about Margin Explanation of Boosting: Main Results

-It is noteworthy that the bound in Eqn.~\eqref{eq:tool2} is similar to but improves slightly the bound of Maurer and Pontil \cite[Theorem 4]{Maurer:Pontil2009}, and we also present a lower bound as shown in Eqn.~\eqref{eq:tool1}.
-This proof is deferred to Section~\ref{sec:pf:tool}, which is simple, straightforward and different from \citep{Maurer:Pontil2009}.
-We now present our first main theorem: \begin{theorem} For any $\delta>0$, with probability at least $1-\delta$ over the random choice of sample $S$ with size $m\geq4$, every voting classifier $f$ satisfies the following bound:
+We now present our first margin bound for AdaBoost as follows: \begin{theorem} For any $\delta>0$, with probability at least $1-\delta$ over the random choice of sample $S$ with size $m\geq5$, every voting classifier $f\in \mathcal{C}(\mathcal{H})$ satisfies the following bound:

 where

 \end{theorem}